Table of contents

 Incremental backups are useful for larger instances but are not covered by this documentation.
 Organizations large enough to require these, should either use their existing backup solutions or follow documented PostgreSQL practices for executing incremental backups.

 There are 2 kinds of updates to be handled - application updates and platform updates.
 Application updates are more common and serve to expand functionality for REI3 applications.
-These updates can be installed directly from the admin UI, when the maintenance mode is active.
+These updates can be installed directly from the admin user interface, when the maintenance mode is active.
 If the updates are received via repository, its a single-click operation.
 Manual updates must be provided via packaged application files.
 It is good practice to install updates in testing environments first as looks and behaviour can change between application releases.

 Platform updates address the underlying platform software and might be necessary for application updates as well, if these require newer platform features.
 Because security and stability issues are fixed with platform updates, it is always good to update the platform itself.